-It always amazes me that a 30 year old, southern, Caucasian millennial and a middle aged Afro-Caribbean woman managed to find a way to collaborate seamlessly as co-writers on British, historical fantasy fiction..
+It always amazes me that a 30 something year old, southern, Caucasian millennial and a middle aged Afro-Caribbean woman managed to find a way to collaborate seamlessly as co-writers on British, historical fantasy fiction..
 It speaks to the power of words, creativity and imagination to break down barriers.

 So, how did we do it?
 How does co-writing even work?